Paddle, explore, forage, taste and generally immerse (but hopefully not submerge!) yourself in the stunning edible

 Mark and Chris will also provide a selection of foraged cocktails to enjoy in the evening around the camp fire.

 Our journey will take us to remote beaches and coastal woods where we will make camp.
 The plan is to make a different wild camp on each night of the trip, which enhances the journeying experience.
 However, conditions may make it better to camp in the same location for two nights, and this brings the advantage of less time spent setting up and taking down camp, repacking kayaks etc, allowing more time for exploration.
 So either arrangement feels like a win!

 Unlike the Scottish highlands, midges are not generally a major issue around the coast of Galloway, and we should be able to enjoy our camps unmolested!

-Weather can be less reliable, and you should bring waterproofs (other than the ones provided for paddling in) and warm clothes.
+Weather can be less reliable, and you should bring waterproofs (other than the ones provided for paddling) and warm clothes.
 The trip will not be cancelled due to rain – only high winds from the wrong direction will result in cancellation, in which case you will be offered a full refund or alternate date.

 Tents, sleeping mats and dry bags in which to stow them are included in the price of the trip, though you are of course welcome to bring your own.
 A full kit list will be provided on booking.

 The event is fully risk assessed with safety protocols in place.
 It is well within both the spirit and the letter of current regulations.
 Due to the outdoor, socially distanced nature of the activity, and low number of participants, transmission risk is very low.